sidesw/node-multissh/README.md

 node-multissh
 ============

-A multi-server ssh utility similar to cap shell.
+A multi-server SSH utility similar to cap shell.

 ###To install:
 ```zsh